Faraday unveils concept electric race car; can it catch Tesla?

 Central to that is a proprietary engineering platform model that supports a range of vehicle types, cutting back on development and production time.
 The adjustable chassis can accommodate strings of batteries that are more easily changed than single batteries.
 The number of batteries would depend on car size.

-Faraday has been poaching talent from rivals such as Tesla and BMW.
+Faraday has been poaching talent from rivals such as Tesla and BMW (BMWG.DE).
 The company, based in Gardena, California, outside Los Angeles, now has more than 550 employees.

-Underscoring China's efforts to encourage electric vehicles, both Beijing Electric Vehicle Co, an affiliate of government-owned BAIC Motor Corp Ltd, and state-owned Chinese automaker SAIC Motor Corp have opened research centers in Silicon Valley.
+Underscoring China's efforts to encourage electric vehicles, both Beijing Electric Vehicle Co, an affiliate of government-owned BAIC Motor Corp Ltd (1958.HK), and state-owned Chinese automaker SAIC Motor Corp (600104.SS) have opened research centers in Silicon Valley.

 Sampson denied that Faraday's main competitor would be Tesla, whose premium Model S electric vehicle has shaken up the traditional automaking industry.
 Like Tesla, Sampson said, Faraday will target buyers of luxury gasoline-powered cars to expand the still-tiny EV market in the United States.